 Fix ‘element not found’ error

-The “no element found” error (i.e. NEF) is one of the most frequent errors that can cause a test to fail.
+The “element not found” error (i.e. ENF) is one of the most frequent errors that can cause a test to fail.
 Unfortunately, it’s often not easy to find out what caused the error, especially if you’re not that experienced in Ranorex Studio yet.

 This is where this guide comes in.
 It will help you identify the most common causes of the error and resolve them so your test will execute successfully.